FDA Warning Letters: First Half of 2017 Trends

 - 26% Food & Beverage Manufacturers

 - 16% Tobacco Product Manufacturers

 - The FDA continues to follow complaints across all manufacturing entities and is clearly taking those complaints seriously.

 - Drugs including API and supplement manufacturers received more than half of all warning letters.

 - Supplement manufacturers have received a slew of letters for unvalidated scientific claims about the healing properties of their “natural” product ingredients.

-- The vaping/e-cigarette industry is now feeling the pain of being subject to new rules added August 8, 2016 to the Tobacco Control Act.
+- The vaping/e-cigarette industry is now feeling the pain of being subject to new rules added on August 8, 2016, to the Tobacco Control Act.